drakefys2019/labs/_projects/lab3/lab3.md

 <div id="excerpt1" style="display:none">

-"Acts of perception attach themselves only to veils, which leave traces in the owner of the eye that perceives them."
+"There is nothing in existence but veils hung down.
+Acts of perception attach themselves only to veils, which leave traces in the owner of the eye that perceives them."
 <br>
 ---
 <br>